 AX5000 comes with a flawless user interface, a big, high-res display, and a long list of features.
 With it, you can check out the map, make phone calls, and it’s also Sirius XM Radio-friendly.
 The biggest downside – Android Auto doesn’t work like it’s supposed to and may turn what could’ve been a fun trip into a disaster.
 Sony did promise to fix that, but even the latest updates couldn’t get everything right.
 Still, all in all, this receiver is a good investment for your bucks.

-The next multimedia receiver on our list is Alpine with the iLX-W650 model.
-The engineers did a wonderful job with the shallow-mount design, and, as a result, the device can easily mount to almost any car you own.
+The next multimedia receiver on my list is Alpine with the iLX-W650 model.
+The engineers did a wonderful job with the shallow-mount design, and, as a result, the device can easily mount to almost any Jeep model you own.
 Another standout feature is the brick-strong body: the radio won’t break when you accidentally drop it to the floor.
 And what about the features, you might ask – what does Alpine has in stores for us?

 Like the previous receiver, W650 fully supports Android Auto and Car Play.
 But, in contrast to AX5000, you won’t have any problems with either of the systems.
 Sadly, the user interface is pretty “pale”, especially compared to what Sony has to offer.
 The menus, buttons, and various options work smoothly (along with the built-in voice controls), but the interface is very dull and doesn’t have many animations, color changes, customization options, or anything like that.

 If you’re a fan of bright, trendy, animated user interfaces, this iLX receiver won’t be a good pick for you.
 On the other hand, if you put reliability, usability, and durability first, you might want to give this device a closer look.
 It comes with all the necessary features (Bluetooth support, Auto, CarPlay) and offers great value for the price.